Skip to main content

 About ATF FFL Inspections

-According to documents, ATF conducted 6,979 compliance inspections in FY22, 6,639 in FY21, 5,823 in FY20, 13,079 in FY19, 10,323 in FY18, 11,009 in FY17, 9,790 in FY16, and 8,696 in FY15.
+According to documents, ATF conducted 9,696 compliance inspections in FY24, 8,689 in FY23, 6,979 in FY22, 6,639 in FY21, 5,823 in FY20, 13,079 in FY19, 10,323 in FY18, 11,009 in FY17, 9,790 in FY16, and 8,696 in FY15.
+While data is not publicly available for FY25 at this time, the number of inspections is expected to be lower than in FY24 as ATF lost inspectors in 2025, now having the lowest number in decades.

 Among other job duties, ATF Industry Operations Investigators (IOIs) are responsible for conducting FFL compliance inspections and identifying any violations of law.
 IOIs will also make a recommendation of which administrative action, if any, ATF should take against non-compliant FFLs.